 Abstract The ability to produce dynamic Depth of Field effects in live video streams was until recently a quality unique to movie cameras.
 In this paper, we present a computational camera solution coupled with real-time GPU processing to produce runtime dynamic Depth of Field effects.
-We first construct a hybrid-resolution stereo camera with a high-res/low-res camera pair.
+We first construct a hybridresolution stereo camera with a high-res/low-res camera pair.
 We recover a low-res disparity map of the scene using GPU-based Belief Propagation and subsequently upsample it via fast Cross/Joint Bilateral Upsampling.
 With the recovered high-resolution disparity map, we warp the high-resolution video stream to nearby viewpoints to synthesize a light field towards the scene.
 We exploit parallel processing and atomic operations on the GPU to resolve visibility when multiple pixels warp to the same image location.
-Finally, we generate dynamic Depth of Field effects from the synthesized light field rendering.
+Finally, we generate racking focus and tracking focus effects from the synthesized light field rendering.
 All processing stages are mapped onto NVIDIA's CUDA architecture.
-Our system can produce Depth of Field effects with arbitrary aperture sizes and focal depths for the resolution of 640×480 at 15 fps.
+Our system can produce racking and tracking focus effects for the resolution of 640×480 at 15 fps.